linshaolong5240/UIKit-Catalog/README.md

 ## Add Menus to Your Controls

-You can attach menus to controls like `UIButton` and `UIBarButtonItem`.
+Attach menus to controls like `UIButton` and `UIBarButtonItem`.
 Create menus with the [`UIAction`](https://developer.apple.com/documentation/uikit/uiaction) class, and attach a menu to each control by setting the [`UIMenu`](https://developer.apple.com/documentation/uikit/uimenu) property.

 Attach a menu to a `UIButton` as shown here: